Jeremy Tam: Water cannon incident

 Jeremy Tam was one of the victims of the Water cannon incident on 20 October 2019, which occurred during the 2019–2020 Hong Kong protests.
-The Police's water cannon attacked Kowloon Mosque on that day and Jeremy Tam was one those sprayed.
+The Police's water cannon attacked Kowloon Mosque on that day and Jeremy Tam was one of those sprayed.
 Other victims included Phillip Khan, Mohan Chugani, and the executive director of NGO Hong Kong Unison, Phyllis Cheung.